CME211/notes/challenge/static-like-dynamic-array/README.md

 1. use `new` to allocate array for data

-2. user `new` to callocate data for row pointers
+2. user `new` to allocate data for row pointers

 3. write a loop to properly assign row pointer values to array allocated in step

 4. write a `main` function to allocate, zero, print, and delete an array

-5. make sure the program executes cleanly in valgrind
+5. make sure the program executes cleanly in `valgrind`

 ## Helper functions